ot4i/ace-maven-plugin/java17.md

 (2) org.apache.maven.plugins:maven-resources-plugin:3.3.0 with following issues:
 - Mojo resources:resources (org.apache.maven.plugins.resources.ResourcesMojo)
 Implements `Contextualizable` interface from Plexus Container, which is EOL.
 - Mojo resources:testResources (org.apache.maven.plugins.resources.TestResourcesMojo)
 Implements `Contextualizable` interface from Plexus Container, which is EOL.

 Comments/Reason: the maven-resources-plugin needs to be updated;

-(3)
+(3) org.apache.cxf:cxf-xjc-plugin:4.1.0
+- Plugin depends on the deprecated Maven 2.x compatibility layer, which may not be supported in Maven 4.x

+Comments/Reason: no update for the plugin available at the moment

 # Open points
 Following topics requires an update/cleanup